Mandaris-LLC/react-native-navigation-full-circle/v1tov2diff.md

 ```
 #### Screen Lifecycle - onStop() and onStart()

-the onStop() and onStart() function are lifecycle functions that are added to the screen and run when a screen apears and disappears from the screen. to use them simply add them to your component like any other react lifecycle function:
+The onStop() and onStart() functions are lifecycle functions that are added to the screen and run when a screen apears and disappears from the screen.
+To use them simply add them to your component like any other react lifecycle function:

 ```js
 class LifecycleScreen extends Component {